 - Failure to maintain records concerning substantive transactions were inadequate;

 - Failure to pay corporate debts without characterizing the transactions;

 Contact Watson’s Denver Business Attorneys and Colorado LLC Lawyers

-Regardless of whether you are forming an LLC in Colorado, need legal advice about the benefits of an LLC, how to set up an LLC in Colorado, or need to get incorporated right away, our Colorado LLC laws attorney at Watson & Associates’ LLC will help with your Colorado Limited Liability Company Act requirements.
+Regardless of whether you are starting an LLC in Colorado, need legal advice about Colorado LLC requirements, how to set up an LLC in Colorado, or need to get incorporated right away, our Colorado Limited Liability Company Act attorney at Watson & Associates’ LLC will help with your Colorado Limited Liability Company Act requirements.
 Contact us online for immediate assistance or call 1-866-601-5518 for a FREE INITIAL CONSULTATION.